farahhuifanyang/ML4SA/README.md

   - YAMNet: A deep learning model developed by Google that can recognize a wide range of audio events from 521 audio classes.

+- ML techniques explained

+  - Convolutional Neural Networks (CNNs): CNNs are commonly used for audio recognition tasks such as speech recognition, music genre classification, and environmental sound classification.
+They excel at capturing local audio features by applying convolutional filters to spectrograms or raw audio waveforms.

+  - Recurrent Neural Networks (RNNs): RNNs are suitable for tasks that require sequential modeling, such as speech recognition and music transcription.
+They can capture temporal dependencies in audio data by utilizing recurrent connections to maintain memory of past information.

+  - Hidden Markov Models (HMMs): HMMs are statistical models often used in speech recognition.
+They represent audio as a sequence of states and use probability distributions to model the transitions between states.

+  - Attention Mechanisms: Attention mechanisms help models focus on specific parts of an audio sequence, allowing them to capture important temporal dependencies.
+They have improved the performance of tasks like speech recognition and audio event detection.

+  - Transformer Models: Transformer models, originally developed for natural language processing, have also been applied to audio recognition.
+They use self-attention mechanisms to capture long-range dependencies in audio signals, leading to state-of-the-art performance in tasks like music genre classification.

 ## Audio Synthesis